Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: International Trade: Simulations and Application

 \subsection{Simulation Results}

-We next present simulation studies using two workhorse specifications for the distribution of latent firm productivity to illustrate the performance of our procedures.
+We now present simulation studies based on empirical calibrations of two workhorse trade models.
 The first design is based on \cite{HMT} who assume a log-normal distribution for latent firm productivity.
-In this design the elasticity of $\rho$ is decreasing.
 The second design is based on \cite{Chaney} who assumes a Pareto distribution.
-In this design the intensive margin is $\log \rho(\pi) = \rho \log \pi$ and hence its elasticity is constant.
+In the first design the elasticity of $\rho$ is decreasing whereas in the second design $\log \rho(\pi) = \rho \log \pi$ and hence the elasticity is constant.
+For brevity we only present results for elasticity estimates in the log-normal design here.
+Additional results for the Pareto design and estimation of $\log \rho$ are deferred to Appendix~\ref{ax:simulations}.

-Here we present simulation results for estimating the elasticity of $\rho$ in the log-normal design.
-Appendix~\ref{ax:simulations} presents additional results for the Pareto design and for estimating $\log \rho$.
 We generate data by first sampling $z_{ij}$ independently with replacement from its empirical distribution.
-We then generate data on $\tilde \pi_{ij}$ and $\bar x_{ij}$ by simulating from equations (\ref{eq:aag.log_eps}) and (\ref{eq:aag.log_rho}), using the expressions for $\log \epsilon(\pi)$ and $\log \rho(\pi)$ implied by the log-normal assumption---see Appendix~\ref{ax:simulations} for details.
-As the sample size in the empirical application is $1522$, we investigate the performance of our procedures across 1000 samples of size $761$, $1522$, $3044$, and $6088$.
+We then generate data on $\tilde \pi_{ij}$ and $\bar x_{ij}$ by simulating from equations (\ref{eq:aag.log_eps}) and (\ref{eq:aag.log_rho}), using the expressions for $\log \epsilon(\pi)$ and $\log \rho(\pi)$ implied by the log-normal assumption---see Appendix~\ref{ax:simulations}.
+As the empirical application has $n=1522$, we investigate the performance of our procedures across 1000 samples of size $761$, $1522$, $3044$, and $6088$.

 Plots for a representative sample of size 1522 are presented in Figure~\ref{fig:trade.lognormal.deriv}(a).
 We generate the results in Table~\ref{tab:trade.lognormal.deriv} and Figure~\ref{fig:trade.lognormal.deriv} by implementing our procedures as in the empirical application.
 That is, the dependent variable is $Y_{ij} = y_{ij} - \hat \delta_i - \hat \zeta_j$, where $\hat \delta_i$ and $\hat \zeta_j$ are first-stage estimates of the exporter and importer fixed effects.
-We construct basis functions as in the empirical application; see Appendix~\ref{ax:application} for details.
-We also compute estimates and confidence bands over the range 0.1\% to 50\% for $\pi_{ij}$ as reported in the empirical application.
+We construct basis functions as in the application; see Appendix~\ref{ax:application} for details.
+We also compute estimates and confidence bands over the range 0.1\% to 50\% for $\pi_{ij}$ as reported in the application.

 The first panel in Table~\ref{tab:trade.lognormal.deriv} presents the average and median (across simulations) of